singnet/dev-portal/docs/ai-developers/mpe.md

 |**Authorized Amount**|	1       |The Authorized amount is zero.|
 |**Signature**        |	1       |No signature is required to be sent.|

-*	Kevin makes a call and authorizes for 2 cogs, to Kevin, now the status changes as follows:
+*	Kevin makes a call and authorizes for 2 cogs, to Jack, now the status changes as follows:

 |**Channel ID**       | 1       |The channel ID 1 is now updated off chain|
 |---------------------|---------|----------------------------------|